-Prior to joining Bridgespan, Cora was an award winning journalist and author.
-She was a long time staff writer at Fortune Magazine where she often wrote about issues of gender and race in the workplace.
+Cora is also an award winning journalist and author.
+Prior to Bridgespan.org, she was a long-time staff writer at Fortune Magazine where she often wrote about issues of gender and race in the workplace.
 In addition she has been an editor at Working Mother magazine and Consumer Reports as well as a contributing writer at Essence magazine.
 Her work has also appeared in the New York Times magazine, Fast Company, O: The Oprah Magazine, Men’s Fitness, and USA Today.
 Most recently she was a member of the journalism faculty at New York University teaching both graduate and undergraduate students.

 A sought after thinker on issues of race and business she has served as a commentator on ABC News, CNN, CNBC, MSNBC, BET, PBS, and NPR.